 The most popular indigenous ruin near Sedona is Montezuma Castle National Monument.
 In 1906, President Theodore Roosevelt created this national monument to help preserve indigenous history and culture.

 You can also visit an ancient pit house located very close to Montezuma Well.
-This is a circular structure that was built into the ground for shelter.
+The circular structure was historically built into the ground for shelter.

 2. Tuzigoot National Monument